dphilipson/transducist/docs/api.md

 ### `.first()`

-Returns the first element of the result, or `null` if there are no other elements.
-Short-circuits computation, so no more work is done than necessary to get the first element.
+Returns the first element of the result, or `null` if there are no elements.
+Short-circuits computation after reading the first element.

 Example: